uragirii/rn-skia-sketch-canvas/README.md

 ## Installation

 As this project depends on `react-native-skia` make sure you install that.
-Follow [their instructions](https://shopify.github.io/react-native-skia/docs/getting-started/installation)
+Follow [their instructions](https://shopify.github.io/react-native-skia/docs/getting-started/installation) (Supports RN>=0.66)

 ```sh
 yarn add rn-skia-sketch-canvas
 ```

+## Features

+- Supports both iOS and Android.
+- Stroke thickness and color are changable while drawing.
+- Can undo strokes one by one.
+- Export drawing to image (jpg/png/webp).

 ## Usage